 - 5.1.
 We provide some courses in partnership with our Partner Organisations.
-If you are studying at one of our Partner Organisations you may also be required to sign up to the terms and conditions that apply at the Partner Organisation.
+If you are studying at one of our Partner Organisations you may also be required to agree to the terms and conditions that apply at the Partner Organisation.
 If there is a discrepancy between these Terms and Conditions and the terms and conditions provided by the Partner Organisation, these terms shall take precedence, except when you are on the premises of a partner organisation, when the partner's rules of conduct will apply. - 5.2.
-University policy relating to your registration and academic progression, any procedural action may be administered by Partner Organisation staff in equivalent and/or similar roles to those outlined in the University's procedures; where procedural action is required, Partner Organisation staff will work in accordance with the relevant University policy.
+University policy relating to your registration and academic progression, any procedural action (e.g. investigation under the academic misconduct policy) may be administered by Partner Organisation staff in equivalent and/or similar roles to those outlined in the University's procedures; where procedural action is required, Partner Organisation staff will work in accordance with the relevant University policy. - 5.3.

-5.3.
 If you are carrying out your studies at a Partner Organisation you may also be required to comply and engage with any policies they provide you with.